thekaigonzalez/gterminal/README.md

 * \+ A Python Cache Cleaner! can't go wrong with that.
 Right?
 * Easy man-bridge "help" command to use manual pages optionally
 * IS_SYSTEM_ENCRYPTED system using .protected files
+* NEW Binary support!
+You can run native programs in GTerminal now.

 ## FileSystem